CDLUC3/ezid/templates/doc/apidoc.2.rst

-If the identifier's preferred metadata profile is "crossref", EZID automatically creates a DataCite Metadata Scheme record from the CrossRef deposit metadata to satisfy DOI metadata requirements (recall `Metadata requirements & mapping`_ above).
+If the identifier's preferred metadata profile is "crossref", EZID automatically creates a DataCite Metadata Scheme record from the Crossref deposit metadata to satisfy DOI metadata requirements (recall `Metadata requirements & mapping`_ above).
 Where conversion values are missing (e.g., a journal does not have a creator) EZID supplies the code "(:unav)".
 This automatic conversion can be overriden by